CFO Grants & Scholarships

-CFO is devoted to the study, conservation and enjoyment of Colorado's birds.
-Each year CFO funds research and conservation projects that will have a lasting benefit to Colorado birds and the habitats upon which they rely.
+Colorado Field Ornithologists is devoted to the study, conservation, and enjoyment of Colorado's birds.
+Since 1999, CFO annually funds research and conservation projects that will have a lasting benefit to Colorado birds and the habitats upon which they rely.
+CFO also provides scholarships for youth and students to attend scientific conferences or birding camps to promote the education of the next generation of bird enthusiasts, researchers, and conservationists.

-CFO makes grants to qualifying individuals or organizations to fund programs and projects that will have a lasting benefit to Colorado birds, and the habitats upon which they rely.
-CFO provides grants for projects requesting $600-$1500.
+CFO makes grants to individuals or organizations to fund programs and projects that will have a lasting benefit to Colorado birds, and the habitats upon which they rely.
+CFO provides grants for projects up to $2000.
 CFO grants can either fund a full project or be applied as matching funds for larger grants benefitting Colorado birds.
-Recipients are required to provide regular status updates and either publish a short, year-end summary of their funded work in the Colorado Birds journal or present their findings in person at the annual CFO convention.

 Eligibility: CFO grants are open to individuals and organizations that fit the following criteria: